wr0ngfan/SubtitleDownloader/README.md

 # SubtitleDownloader
-movie subtitle downloader using python scraping
+Download movie subtitles using python scraping

+# Features
+* Searches for movie subtitle using hash value of the file.
+* Renames the subtitle file to the name of the movie file.
+* Provides option for batch downloading of movie subtitles.